 Flamboyant concertina-pleated Courtelle wrapover blouse with elasticated frilled waist £4, and skin-tight Lurex toreador pants £5 50, both by Martha Hill, 39 Marylebone High Street, W1, mail order 25p extra.
 Waist-cinching leather belt £4.70 and diamante bracelet £2 both from Biba , sheer seamed tights, Mary Quant 75p, diamante-studded snakeskin shoes, Leicester Shoes £13.99; egg-shaped choker, Baggage & General £1 50; plastic bobble earrings, 43p, carved plastic bangle 40p, both by Adrien Mann chiffon scarf 15p from Woolworths

 Lurid Lurex, sexy satin and slinky leopard skin make the wildest look of all.
 Not to be confined to parties, dance halls or even billiard rooms—this is what you wear anywhere and everywhere.

 Just one of the most deliciously styled and shot editorials.
-As so often happens with Terry de Havilland, his shoes are credited to Leicester Shoes in this editorial but they’re definitely his as they also feature in Vogue in 1972.
+As so often happens with Terry de Havilland, his shoes are credited to Leicester Shoes in this editorial but they’re definitely his as they also feature in

 German actress Sylvie Winters (sic) seems to be the new mood of Munich.
 She buys her clothes from Sweetheart, Leopoldstrasse 54, in the Schwabing/Chelsea district.
 Sweetheart is run by its two designers; amongst wall-sized posters and giant-sized carrot tins they sell fantasy chiffons and pop satin zip suits.